tglauch/pyVPRM/how_to_use.md

 b) Use the fit parameters in a to evaluate fluxes over time
 c) Prepare the input for further usage in weather forecast systems like WRF

+For all applications you need to download the required land type maps from the Copernicus webpage here: https://lcviewer.vito.be/download, as well as the satellite images.

 For a)
 1. Prepare a config file (see for example config.cfg) and set your login data for https://urs.earthdata.nasa.gov/ in the logins.yaml
 2. Download the Satellite data from MODIS or VIIRS using 'download_satellite_images.py'.
 For example: python download_satellite_images.py --config ./config.yaml